drand/drand/README.md

 custom certificate.

-The command outputs a 32-byte base64-encoded random value coming from the local randomness engine of the contacted server.
+The command outputs a 32-byte hex-encoded random value coming from the local randomness engine of the contacted server.
 If the encryption is not correct, the command outputs an error instead.